The Baltic Sea

 Saltwater species, such as the hermit crab and the mussel, migrated via the Kattegat from the North Sea.
 Freshwater species, including the fresh water sponge and the threespine stickleback, joined the Baltic Sea from rivers and populated the less salty parts in the northeast.
 Additionally, the Baltic Sea is home to many popular species such as marine mammals (harbor porpoise, ringed seal, grey seal, harbor seal), fish (salmon, sea trout, eel, pike) and waterbirds, which reside there constantly (herring gull) or during winter (long-tailed duck, little tern).
 However, rising temperatures associated with climate change are likely to affect the existing species composition.Whales and dolphins not usually occurring in the Baltic Sea have been sighted as temporary guests on numerous occasions throughout time, a phenomenon that has been increasing in the last decade.
 Apart from eutrophication and climate change, the sea’s inhabitants are mainly threatened by hazardous substances (wastewater, plastics, industrial waste, war ammunition), overfishing and immense shipping activities.

 The Baltic Sea creates identity, provides food, offers travel destinations, and brings employment opportunities for many of the 85 million people residing in its vast catchment area.
-Although its critical ecological state is mainly a result of its own features, human impact forms an additional pressure.
-Given its multi-layered meaning for all inhabitants within and around, as well as its uniqueness as an ecosystem, the importance of the Baltic Sea should not be underestimated.
+Although its critical ecological state is mainly a result of its own features, human impact creates additional pressures.
+Given the multi-layered interdependencies with all it’s inhabitants, as well as its uniqueness as an ecosystem, the importance of the Baltic Sea cannot be underestimated.
 Cross-border cooperation and effective conservation actions on land as well as on sea are required for successfully preserving it and its functions for future generations.